A151795/class-notes/docs/visual-studio.md

 ## Shortcuts
 - General Shortcuts
+    - ctrl + .
+        - Brings up Intellisense
+        - This is a magical shortcut, and can help create methods, classes, etc.
     - shift + alt + enter
         - Opens code window in full screen
     - F5